autowarefoundation/autoware.universe/control/autoware_control_toolbox/README.md

 system-related packages and algorithms.
 The current release incorporates transfer function, state-space, and spline modules.

-## Transfer Function Represesntation
+## Transfer Function Representation

 It is sometimes easier to design and analyze the control or filtering system model by their Transfer Function representation.
-The ACT-TF module consists of simple transfer function objects equipped with algebraic operations by which one can add, subtract or multiply transfer functions.
+The ACT-TF module consists of simple transfer function objects (TF factors) equipped with algebraic operations by which one can add, subtract or multiply transfer functions.

  ```